piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 - Highly scalable - The user base is expected to rapidly increase, so scaling will be important.
 - Usability - Users are going to want a seamless playback experience
 - Storage - Needs to support video content in 4k, that's a very large volume
+- Reliable - It won't be acceptable to lose video data
 - Daily users created: expected to reach 100 million soon
 - Daily videos watched: 100-200 million
 - Uploads: Infrequent, once a week